ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 For AArch64, BL2 performs the minimal architectural initialization required for subsequent stages of TF-A and normal world software.
-EL1 and EL0 are given access to Floating Point and Advanced SIMD registers by clearing the ``CPACR.FPEN`` bits.
+EL1 and EL0 are given access to Floating Point and Advanced SIMD registers by setting the ``CPACR.FPEN`` bits.

 For AArch32, the minimal architectural initialization required for subsequent